rianhunter/dbxfs/design.md

 The "backend" is an implementation of a file system object that represents the user's Dropbox.
-Ideally the backend contains minimal logic (such as caching policies, etc.) and simply serves as a straighforward translation layer between our FS API and the Dropbox servers.
+Ideally the backend contains minimal logic (such as caching policies, etc.) and simply serves as a straightforward translation layer between our FS API and the Dropbox servers.
 We use the Dropbox [Core API](https://www.dropbox.com/developers/core).